flipcoder/qor/QorBook.md

 ## Projects

-Now that you know the basics, it's time to apply what we know and make something.
+Now that you know the basics, it's time to apply what we know to make something!

 ### Hello World

 Let's make a project base that we can play around with.

-We'll start by setting up creating HelloWorldState, and register that in our main function.

 ### Basic Controls

+Now, let's make something interactive.

+### Paddles

-### Fly around a 3D model
+### Flying Around a 3D Model

 ### Controlling a Player w/ Physics in 3D